BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 von Neumann worked for a few years as a lecturer for universities in Germany, then took a role as a visiting lecturer at Princeton University in the United States.<sup>1</sup>
-Shortly afterward, he accepted a position as a tenured professor at the Institute for Advanced Study (IAS), which is in the same town as Princeton University (the town is named Princeton).<sup>14</sup>
+Shortly afterward, he accepted a position as a tenured professor at the Institute for Advanced Study, which is in the same town as Princeton University.<sup>14</sup>
 Tenured professor at the IAS was also Albert Einstein's job for the last 12 years of Einstein's life<sup>59</sup>.
 </p>